vivipolli/seinsight/README.md

 **Web3 markets are unpredictable.
 Traditional research is outdated by the time it's published.**

-SEI Growth provides **real-time, community-driven intelligence** that helps you:
+Seinsight provides **real-time, community-driven intelligence** that helps you:

 - 🎯 **Spot opportunities** before they become mainstream
 - ⚠️ **Identify risks** before they materialize